tormaroe/modest-config/README.md

 )
 ```

-You may load and extract properties like this:
+When you load and extract properties like this:

 ```
 (with-config "example.config" (zot bar quux)